graph-part/graph-part/README.md

 # Graph-Part
-Protein dataset partitioning pipeline (Gíslason 2021)
+Biological sequence dataset partitioning pipeline

 Graph-Part is a Python package for generating partitions (i.e. train-test splits) of biological sequence datasets.
 It ensures minimal homology between different partitions, while balancing partitions for labels or other desired criteria.